Jell-O

-The dessert was especially popular in the first half of the 20th century, remaining popular in certain demographics.
+The dessert was especially popular in the first half of the 20th century.
 The original gelatin dessert began in Le Roy, New York, in 1897, when Pearle Bixby Wait trademarked the name Jell-O. He and his wife May had made the product by adding strawberry, raspberry, orange, and lemon flavoring to sugar and granulated gelatin (which had been patented in 1845).
-When water is added and the mixture is allowed to sit in the fridge for a few hours, it solidifies.
+The powder is mixed with boiling water and then cooled to produce a gel.

 Description

 Jell-O is sold prepared (ready-to-eat), or in powder form, and is available in various colors and flavors.
 The powder contains powdered gelatin and flavorings, including sugar or artificial sweeteners.
 It is dissolved in hot water, then chilled and allowed to set.
 Fruit, vegetables, and whipped cream can be added to make elaborate snacks that can be molded into shapes.

 Some non-gelatin pudding and pie-filling products are sold under the Jell-O brand.
-Ordinary Jell-O pudding is cooked on the stove top (with milk) then eaten warm or chilled, whereas Jell-O instant pudding is mixed with cold milk and chilled; it sets up without cooking.
+Ordinary Jell-O pudding is cooked on the stove top (with milk) then eaten warm or chilled, whereas Jell-O instant pudding is mixed with cold milk and chilled; it sets without cooking.
 To make pie fillings, the same pudding products are prepared with less liquid.

 History

 Early history

 Gelatin, a protein produced from collagen extracted from boiled bones, connective tissues, and other animal products, has been a component of food, particularly desserts, since the 15th century.

 Gelatin was popularized in New York in the Victorian era with spectacular and complex jelly molds.
 Gelatin was sold in sheets and had to be purified, which was time-consuming.
 Gelatin desserts were the province of royalty and the relatively well-to-do.
 In 1845, a patent for powdered gelatin was obtained by industrialist Peter Cooper, who built the first American steam-powered locomotive, the Tom Thumb.
 This powdered gelatin was easy to manufacture and easier to use in cooking.

-In 1897, in LeRoy, New York, carpenter and cough syrup manufacturer Pearl Bixby Wait trademarked a gelatin dessert called "Jell-O".
+In 1897, in LeRoy, New York, carpenter and cough syrup manufacturer Pearle Bixby Wait trademarked a gelatin dessert called "Jell-O".
 Wait and his wife, May, added strawberry, raspberry, orange, and lemon flavoring to granulated gelatin and sugar.
 In 1899, Wait sold Jell-O to "Orator Francis Woodward", whose Genesee Pure Food Company produced the successful Grain-O health drink.
 Part of the legal agreement between Woodward and Wait dealt with the similar Jell-O name.